Language

 An async function always returns a Promise.
 When you return a value from inside the function, it is automatically wrapped in Promise.resolve().
 If an error is thrown, it is wrapped in Promise.reject(), and the caller can handle it with catch() or try...catch.

-In modern JavaScript development, most asynchronous code is written with async / await.
-It is an intuitive syntax for tasks that require waiting — such as server communication, database queries, and file I/O — making it easy even for beginners to understand.
+async / await is commonly used for asynchronous code.
+It is an intuitive syntax for tasks that require waiting — such as server communication, database queries, and file I/O.

 Browser Compatibility